-- Summary information from the final report containing each corresponding assessed FREL/FRL (described in Module 6: Forest Reference [Emission] Levels); - Results are expressed in tCO2e/year, consistent with the assessed FREL/FRL; - Demonstration that the methodologies are consistent with those used to establish the assessed FREL/FRL; - A description of national forest monitoring systems and the institutional roles and responsibilities for measuring, reporting and verifying the results; - 5.
+- 1. Summary information from the final report containing each corresponding assessed FREL/ FRL (described in described in the module on Forest Reference [Emission] Levels); - 2.
+Results are expressed in tCO2e/year, consistent with the assessed FREL/FRL: - 3.
+Demonstration that the methodologies are consistent with those used to establish the assessed FREL/FRL; - 4.
+A description of national forest monitoring systems and the institutional roles and responsibilities for measuring, reporting and verifying the results; - 5.
 Necessary informatiwon that allows for the reconstruction of the results; - 6.
 A description of how the elements contained in Decision 4/CP.15, paragraph 1(c) and (d), have been taken into account.